kruize/kruize-demos/JaegerDemo.md

 ./jaeger_demo_setup.sh
 ```

-To view the dependecies Api response from Jaeger follow the given steps:
+To view the dependencies API response from Jaeger follow the given steps:

 - Find the name of Kruize pod.
 ```